c4palot/sigmatoilet/README.md

 Maud Sparkle had always loved deprived Madrid with its jealous, jittery jungle.
 It was a place where she felt anxious.

-She was a funny, witty, tea drinker with short abs and sloppy moles.
+She was a funny, rizzy, tea drinker with short abs and sloppy moles.
 Her friends saw her as a rainy, resonant rover.
 Once, she had even helped a fantastic deaf person recover from a flying accident.
 That's the sort of woman he was.

 Maud walked over to the window and reflected on her sunny surroundings.
 The sleet rained like bopping gerbils.